ajmeyghani/angular2-intro-book/readme.md

 ## Building the book

-The `./build.sh` script builds the book using [Bookly](https://github.com/st32lth/bookly).
+- The `./build.sh` script builds the book using [Bookly](https://github.com/st32lth/bookly).
 If you want to build the book, make sure you install bookly's requirements.
+Also `npm i electron-pdf@0.6.1 -g`

 ## Building the book for leanpub